LucHermitte/lh-cpp/cpp/trunk/doc/lh-cpp-readme.txt

                                                         *lh-cpp-first-steps*
 First steps with lh-cpp-ftplugins~

-The first steps with these ftplugins can be quite desorienting.
+The first steps with these ftplugins can be quite disorienting.
 I expect you did read the |lh-cpp-features| section before trying to write your first C or C++ files with the new ftplugins activated.